AnthusAI/Ruby-Slack-chatops-bot/README.md

 # Babulus

+A babbling bot that can do things for you.
+Uses the Open AI chat API with function calling.
+Currently available through Slack, and soon through Microsoft Teams.

+## An AI agent framework

+Babulus is a framework for building serverless AI agents in the form of infrastructure-as-code applications managed by AWS CloudFormation.
+Each deployed bot includes a key-value store in DynamoDB for its settings caching things and a message cache table for caching the conversation history.

-A serverless infrastructure-as-code artificial-intelligence agent that can report on your CloudWatch metrics and alarms via chat through Slack using the OpenAI chat API's function-calling features.
-It has a key-value store for settings and cached stuff in DynamoDB and a message history cache for storing token estimates.
-It includes a CloudWatch dashboard showing high-level application metrics and it can show you metric widget images from that dashboard if you ask in the chat.
-These features are demonstrations of how to use the function plugin system to give the agent access to your own app's CloudWatch metrics and alerts so that you can set up a serverless copilot for your app.
+Each bot instance also includes a CloudWatch dashboard showing high-level application metrics and it can show you metric widget images from that dashboard if you ask in the chat.
+These features are demonstrations of how to use the function plugin system to give the agent access to your own app's CloudWatch metrics and alerts so that you can set up a serverless copilot for your system.

+What good are metrics and alerts without notifications?
+And so, a Babulus bot's alerts are connected to an SNS topic that will trigger a Lambda function that will post a notification about the alert state changing to a Slack channel that you specify.
+You can connect your own alarms to that SNS topic to get notified about them, too.

+After you set up a Slack app and give it your bot's Slack Events API handler URL, messages from Slack will trigger your bot's Lambda functions through API Gateway and through an SQS queue for resliliency.

+Your bot will then sit between Slack and the OpenAI API and will use its current settings to craft requests and send them to the chat API.
+The art in a chat bot is in how you manage the tokens that you send to the language model, so the "crafting" part is important.
+You can start by customizing your default system prompt, which is a parameter in AWS Systems Manager.

+## Calling chat functions

+As a demonstration of function calling, a Babulus bot can tell you about its own CloudWatch metrics and show you metric widget images.
+It has a plugin architecture for adding custom chat functions for doing whatever you need.

 ## Overview

 The application is based on AWS Lambda and is triggered by events from the Slack Events API.
 This means that whenever a user posts a message in the linked Slack channel, an event is sent to our Lambda function, which processes the event and sends a response back to the Slack channel.
-The core processing logic is encapsulated in a Ruby class called `SlackEventsAPIHandler`.
+The core processing logic is encapsulated in a Ruby class called `Babulus::SlackEventsAPIHandler`.

 ```mermaid
 graph TD